 The series of serendipitous events kicked off in January, 2000 when, during a casual conversation with a friend of mine, Kim McMullen, she mentioned she was going to a meeting of a real estate investment group called REIN.
 I decided to go along to see what it was all about and, as they say, the rest is history.

 We joined REIN at the first meeting and immediately put what we had learned into action.
 During the next month we bought five houses as a starter.
-It was the day of assumable mortgages, making it possible to buy real estate with little down payment.
+It was the day of assumable mortgages, can make it possible to buy real estate with little down payment.
 This maximized our return on investment by minimizing the dollars tied up in down payments.
 Good timing has resulted in these investments increasing in value up to three times the total initial investment value.

 Having a residual income stream started I took a sabbatical/vacation to Costa Rica in 2003.
 It was defnitely time to figure out what I was going to do next and what better place than the land of “Pura Vida” to spend quality time with myself and come up with ideas on how to spend the next years of my life.